Charming Victorian House in Royal Greenwich with Garden, Free Parking, Free Wifi(40 Reviews)

-Explorers' Rest is a much-loved and charming two-bed Victorian house (circa 1890) that sleeps six in one comfy double bed and one comfy double bunkbed.
-Two additional single mattresses are also provided.
+Explorers' Rest is a much-loved and charming two-bed Victorian house (circa 1890) that sleeps six in one comfy double bed and one comfy double bunk bed.
+Two additional single mattresses are also provided for use on the floor, if needed.
 A baby's cot is also supplied, along with a high chair and security gate for the stairs.
 Well-behaved pets are warmly welcomed.

-Explorers' Rest has been loving prepared to help you relax and unwind after your long days exploring the city.
+Explorers' Rest has been lovingly prepared to help you relax and unwind after your long days exploring the city.
 Equipped as a full family home, Explorers' Rest should have everything you need to be as comfortable in London as you would be at home.

 It is located in London's leafy borough of Royal Greenwich, meaning both central London and the countryside are within easy reach by car or public transport.